Betty Boop: Origins

 Betty Boop made her first appearance in the cartoon Dizzy Dishes, released on August 9, 1930, the seventh installment in Fleischer's Talkartoon series.
-Inspired by a popular performing style, but not by any one specific person, the character was originally created as an anthropomorphic French poodle.
-Clara Bow is often given credit as being the inspiration for Boop, though Fleischer told his artists that he wanted a caricature of singer Helen Kane, who performed in a style shared by many performers of the day–Kane was also the one who sued Fleischer over the signature "Boop Oop a Doop" line.
+Inspired by a popular performing style, the character was originally created as an anthropomorphic French poodle.
+Clara Bow is sometimes given credit as being the inspiration for Boop, though Fleischer told his artists that he wanted a caricature of singer Helen Kane.
+Kane later sued Fleischer over the signature "Boop Oop a Doop" line.
 Betty Boop appeared as a supporting character in ten cartoons as a flapper girl with more heart than brains.
 In individual cartoons, she was called "Nancy Lee" or "Nan McGrew"—derived from the Helen Kane film Dangerous Nan McGrew (1930)—usually serving as a girlfriend to studio star Bimbo.

 Within a year, Betty made the transition from an incidental human-canine breed to a completely human female character.
-While much credit has been given to Grim Natwick for helping to transform Max Fleischer's creation, her transition into the cute cartoon girl was also in part due to the work of Berny Wolf, Otto Feuer, Seymour Kneitel, "Doc" Crandall, Willard Bowsky, and James "Shamus" Culhane.
+While much credit has been given to Grim Natwick for helping to transform Max Fleischer's creation, her transition into the cute cartoon girl was also in part due to the work of Bernard Wolf, Otto Feuer, Seymour Kneitel, Roland "Doc" Crandall, Willard Bowsky, and James "Shamus" Culhane.
 By the release of Any Rags, Betty Boop was forever established as a human character.
 Her floppy poodle ears became hoop earrings, and her black poodle nose became a girl's button-like nose.

 Betty was first voiced by Margie Hines.
-Later, several different voice actresses performed the role, including Kate Wright, Bonnie Poe, Ann Rothschild (also known as Little Ann Little), and especially Mae Questel, who began voicing Betty Boop in Bimbo's Silly Scandals (1931), and continued with the role until 1938, returning 50 years later in Disney's Who Framed Roger Rabbit (1988).
-Today, Betty is voiced by Sandy Fox and Cindy Robinson.
+Later, several different voice actresses performed the role, including Kate Wright, Bonnie Poe, Ann Rothschild (also known as Little Ann Little), and especially Mae Questel, who began voicing Betty Boop in Silly Scandals (1931), and continued with the role until 1939, returning nearly 50 years later in Disney's Who Framed Roger Rabbit (1988).
+Today, Betty is voiced by Cindy Robinson since 2015.

 Although Betty's first name was assumed to have been established in the 1931 Screen Songs cartoon Betty Co-ed, this "Betty" is a different character, which the official Betty Boop website describes as a "prototype" of Betty Boop.
 At least 12 Screen Songs cartoons featured Betty Boop or a similar character.